LIVESTREAMING: Here's a line up of Thursday's programmes on GhanaWeb TV

 Source: www.ghanaweb.com

-Welcome to Thursday and welcome to a full package of compelling information and news for your consumption, on GhanaWeb TV, streaming Live on YouTube.
+This Thursday, GhanaWeb TV has prepared a lineup for you that will keep you glued to your screens.
+And, with compelling content from across the divide, we will keep you truly informed, educated, and entertained.

-On our itinerary today, we will serve you with a repeat of People and Places with Wonder Ami Hagan, as she explores the history and beauty of the Bonsu Eco Park; a repeat of Talkertainment with host, Elsie Lamar; and a repeat of Bloggers Forum with Benefo Buabeng Abrantepa.
+As part of today’s menu, we will bring you the story of a physically-challenged painter who uses his mouthto paint, on this week’s episode of People and Places with Wonder Ami Hagan; serve you a playback of #SayItLoud with host, Laud Harris Adu-Asare; as well as a repeat of Bloggers Forum with Benefo Buabeng Abrantepa.

 There is also a lot to watch as we bring you playbacks of some national events and programs from the weekend, as well as other external content to make your stay with us worth it today.